LATEST:

 Critical Research and Response

-This project went alongside my dissertation in which I answered the question 'How is the contemporary magazine industry surviving in a contemporary society?'
+Developed alongside my dissertation exploring: “How is the contemporary magazine industry surviving in contemporary society?”

 monotype